oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 </template>
 ```

 This component will present a Login or Logout button to the user depending on the current authentication state.
-You can determine this by using the Okta vue library to check the `authState`.
+You can determine this by using the Okta Vue library to check the `authState`.

 #### Create the calendar component and supporting components